magdalenaolczakalvarez/Project-3/README.md

 The average availability of Sojourn' listings is 275 days per year.

-Using the mean price of their listings, the availability and an average occupancy rate of 51.85%, Sojourn'yearlyAirbnb revenue is $4,462,916.59.
+Using the mean price of their listings, the availability and an average occupancy rate of 51.85%, Sojourn'yearly Airbnb revenue is $4,462,916.59.